SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ## Build and deploy the schema to your HDI container

-Because we created a binding to our HDI container in exercise 02 we have all configurations in place to deploy HANA database artifacts to the instance.
+Because you created a binding to our HDI container in exercise 02 you have all configurations in place to deploy HANA database artifacts to the instance.
 To do so you need to build the artifacts first, for that you can use the `hana` script from the `package.json` or manually enter the `cds deploy` command.

 👉 Open a terminal or use an existing one.